 Please Note: Only fill out an application if you have already made contact with an E-Free Missions representative who has invited you to do so.
 We don’t want to waste your time.
 Thank you for understanding that all resources are finite and must be prioritized.

-How To Be A Part of Missions Without Leaving Bozeman
+How to Be a Part of Missions from Home

 Missions is not just about the missionary halfway across the globe in a remote location surrounded by bugs and humidity.
 It is about understanding God’s love for the world, His unwillingness that “any should perish.”
 It is about supporting those whom God has sent to minister directly with the lost.
 It is about reaching out to the lost whom God has placed around you.
 Here are some practical ways to participate in missions right here in Bozeman.